Published:

 She began to focus her effort around clients that were a great match for her and her business.
 In doing so, she found joy in those interactions.
 Work began to have more ease.
 She increased her income.

 Your business is built one choice at a time.
 One relationship at a time, one customer at a time.
-Making good choices about those relationships will help your business grow and increase the impact you have.
+Making good choices about those relationships will help your business grow and

 You don’t make those choices all at once.
 You make them one situation at a time.